jbmilgrom/blogg/src/post/identity-state-time.md

 decrementOneHundred(20); // 80
 ```

-It simple cannot change and without change, the output can depend only on the single thing that can — i.e. the input.[^6]
+Since JavaScript's `const` binding endows `oneHundred` with immutability, it simply cannot change.
+And without change, the output of `decrementOneHundred` can depend only on the single thing that can: its input.[^6]

 ## “Object” Names Changeability